jdsuarezj/wj_developerchallenge/README.md

 Full stack Developer challenge.

-I was creating an intuitive and practical web application to analyze a news or news article only with its URL.
+I created an intuitive and practical web application to analyze a news or news article only with its URL.

 Aylien's power was used for this application, for more information [here.](https://docs.aylien.com/)